TheInitializer/runnix/README.md

 Instructions
 ------------
 #### :computer: Set up environment
-Get a Linux distro with the Cinnamon or XFCE desktop environment.
+Get a Linux distro with the Cinnamon or XFCE desktop environment such as Linux Mint ([linuxmint.com](https://www.linuxmint.com/)).
 Those DEs can be customized to look very much like Windows.

-I'd recommend that you use Linux Mint ([linuxmint.com](https://www.linuxmint.com/)) as it has PlayOnLinux built in which you need to run LogMeIn Rescue (the primarily used remote desktop program for scammers).

 After you download and set up Linux Mint, get the Windows 10 theme from [github.com/Elbullazul/Windows-10/](https://github.com/Elbullazul/Windows-10/).
 Then go into Settings > Themes and change the theme to Windows 10.